deckarep/blade/README.md

 Rerun the command: `/.blade run tutorial hostname` and now observe that because we added a concurrency override of 2 and even though we have a sleep delay of 5 seconds, both servers start and execute these remote commands and the entire Blade session finishes in about 5 seconds.

-Instead of updating our `hostname.blade.toml` file we additionally could have used Blade's command-line flags to override the concurrency behavior like so:
+Instead of updating our `hostname.blade.yaml` file we additionally could have used Blade's command-line flags to override the concurrency behavior like so:

 ```sh
 ./blade run tutorial hostname -c2 # or --concurrency 2